ombothre/flask-api/README.md

-# Delta Company Product Purchase Prediction
+# SVC Flask local API

 This Python project utilizes a Flask API employing an SVM model to predict whether a user will purchase a product offered by Delta Company.
 The prediction is based on the user's input of gender (Male/Female), age (int), and salary (int), processed through `client.py`, sent as a POST request to the API (`api.py`), where the trained models are loaded to generate predictions.